vhasselmann/vhasselmann.github.io/about.md

 - Work closely with QA to resolve bugs and deliver high-quality code for testing, contributing directly to the code base
 - Be the quality gate for all code that goes into our core technologies.
 Keep the team writing clean, efficient and optimised code
 - Work with stakeholders to figure out and implement the best alternative technical solutions

+# Ubisoft London - Nov 2021 - October 2023

+Hired as Gameplay Programmer to develop new games under Hungry Shark IP series with over one billion downloads

+- Developed core and new features in the game whilst maintaining and improving existing code base
+- Advocated features, Art and UX/UI specs to flesh out the best way to get new ideas into the game
+- Assisted the Art team with tools to help enhancing the game feel
+- Helped maintaining multiple features streams at the same time, resolving conflicts and merge issues on version control
+- Mentored and assisted junior programmers to become independent on their work helping them to deliver work above expectations
+- Written technical feature documentations with simple language that everyone could read and understand
+- Technical Environment: Unity3D, C#, Perforce, JetBrains Rider, iOS, Android, JSON, Jenkins

 **Senior Gameplay Programmer**